timescale/docs/timescaledb/how-to-guides/multi-node-setup/required-configuration.md

   environment.
 * If the transaction isolation level is set to `READ COMMITTED` it is automatically upgraded to `REPEATABLE READ` whenever a distributed operation takes place for consistency reasons.
+If the isolation level is `READ COMMITTED` or `SERIALIZABLE`, it is not changed.

 Each of the above settings parameters can be configured for the instance in `postgresql.conf`, typically located in the data